-At American Heritage School, students across the K-12 spectrum are instructed in art, science, physical education, and a host of other elective courses by specialty instructors working in specialized spaces.
+At American Heritage School, students across the K-8 spectrum are instructed in art, science, physical education, and a host of other elective courses by specialty instructors working in specialized spaces.
 The core classroom takes an alternate approach where students pursue multiple subjects–history, geography, writing, and literature–with a consistent single instructor in a consistent classroom.
-Maintaining this approach across the K-12 spectrum is a hallmark of the American Heritage method and provides at least two important and sizable benefits:
+Maintaining this approach across the K-8 spectrum is a hallmark of the American Heritage method and provides at least two important and sizable benefits:

 Synergy — Curriculum can be integrated across subject lines in a manner that makes each curricular component more meaningful and memorable.
-For example, in 10th grade, students add color to their study of the French Revolution by reading Victor Hugo’s Les Misérables.
+For example, students add color to their study of the French Revolution by reading Victor Hugo’s Les Misérables.
 Students understanding the historical context then apply the restored-gospel lense to consider elements of the atonement, mercy, justice, and forgiveness illustrated and contrasted among Hugo’s cast of characters.

 Mentoring — Surveyed adults have consistently shown that the most ingrained experiences from early schooling are typically centered around a mentoring relationship.
 We provide fertile ground for mentorship to flourish when we schedule students to spend multiple periods with a single master teacher.